-Most customs duties and value added tax are expressed as a %age of the value of goods being declared for importation.
-Thus, it is necessary to dispose of a standard set of rules for establishing the goods’ value, which will then serve for calculating the customs duty.
+Most customs duties and value-added tax are expressed as a percentage of the value of goods being declared for importation.
+The EU has a standard set of rules for establishing the goods’ value, which will then serve for calculating the customs duty.
 The value of imported goods is one of three “elements of taxation” that provides the basis for assessment of the customs debt (the amount of customs duty that has to be paid).
 The other two elements are the origin of the goods and the customs tariff.

-Given the magnitude of EU imports every year, it is important that the value of such commerce is accurately measured for the purposes of economic and commercial policy analysis; application of commercial policy measures; proper collection of import duties and taxes; and import and export statistics.
+Given the volume of EU imports every year, it is important that the value of such commerce is accurately measured for the purposes of economic and commercial policy analysis; application of commercial policy measures; proper collection of import duties and taxes; and import and export statistics.